Table of Contents

 - Line Thickness

 Just look at how different your bars can look once you change the dimensions of your background padding and line thickness!
 You can experiment as much as I did here with these three identical bars (but with the change of thickness and padding, you start to perceive each of them in a different way):

 Elementor provides you with standard yet very flexible typography settings for creating eye-catching captions of different shapes, sizes, and fonts:

 - Color settings

 As mentioned earlier, Stratum provides automatic adjustment to the current theme styling, including the used fonts & colors.
-The color palette highlights those colors used in your WordPress theme, so you can pick the best-matching ones for your Stratum circle progress bar:
+The color palette highlights those colors used in your WordPress theme, so you can pick the best-matching ones for your WordPress Elementor carousel progress bar by Stratum: